IrvinCruzAI/WebinarStudio/src/webinarrev_v1/SPEC_LOCK.md

 ## Overview

-WebinarRev V1 transforms the webinar generation system from a 5-deliverable asset generator into a framework-first construction system powered by the 21-block Vernon Framework.
+WebinarRev V1 transforms the webinar generation system from a 5-deliverable asset generator into a framework-first construction system powered by a 21-block webinar framework structure.

+## Framework Labeling Notice

+**IMPORTANT:** The current 21-block structure (B01-B21) is labeled "Default 7-7-7 v0.1" and represents a provisional framework structure.
+This is NOT Vernon's finalized Triple Seven framework.
+The structure is locked for V1 but content/naming may be updated in future versions once Vernon's official framework documentation is integrated.
+Do not represent this as Vernon's official methodology to clients.

 ## Non-Negotiables